 We’ll be collecting everything there is to know about the Game of Thrones prequel series, including the cast, story, release date, and trailers.
 Keep checking back for updates, and in the meantime read all of the information we have so far.

 HBO cancels first ‘Game of Thrones’ prequel series (but replaces it with another)

-HBO has axed Goldman’s Game of Thrones spin-off series, which had already announced its cast and begun filming earlier this year.
+HBO axed Goldman’s first Game of Thrones spin-off series, which had already announced its cast and begun filming last year.
 The network confirmed decision to Deadline, issuing the following statement: